learning-on-chip/mina/README.md

 # Mina

-Mina is a tool for generating arrival data.
+Mina is a tool for generating traffic data.

 ## Installation